 The Block-Protection Volatility State bit indicates whether any block has been permanently locked with the non-Volatile Write-Lock Lock-Down register (nVWLDR).
-When no bits in the nVWLDR have been set, the BPNV is '1'; this is the default state from the factory.
-When one or more bits in the nVWLDR are set to '1', the BPNV bit will be '0' from that point forward, even after power-up.
+When no bits in the nVWLDR have been set (the default state from the factory) the BPNV bit is '1'; when one or more bits in the nVWLDR are set to '1' the BPNV bit will also be '0' from that point forward, even after power-up.